-I’m not quite sure which came first, male immaturity or a culture that promotes, supports and endorses male immaturity.
-When you step out into this complex and distracting world we’ve created, men are portrayed by advertisers and propagandists as inept, incapable, stupid, oafish, self-centered, materialistic, addicted and useless.
+I’m not quite sure which came first, male immaturity or a culture that promotes support and endorses male immaturity.
+When you step out into this complex and distracting world we’ve created, men are portrayed by advertisers and propagandists as inept, incapable, stupid, oafish, self-centered, materialistic, addicted, and useless.

 These are generally considered to be feminine qualities, leaving a dearth of masculinity amongst us, which is having disastrous consequences for the long-term outlook for freedom and personal liberty.